This transcript was completed by an automated system, please forgive any grammatical errors.

 Kristen Tomasonis 31:46

-But guide, our co founder, Jean Foley, she's the one who designs all of our products.
+But guide, our co founder, Jean Foley, she's the one who designs our tracking page for all of our products.
 So she's really like listed out everything you could possibly want to know about our product.
 And then we've worked really hard to make it user friendly.
 And we want all of the tools to be reachable.
 So whereas before, you had to go on a couple of different pages to find, you know, the size chart or fit binder, everything now is all on one page.
 And it's all linked from every product page that we have.
 So the likelihood of hitting this new fit guide is almost 100%, which is super exciting for the team that worked so hard to create it.
 We really want that self service experience to feel empowering.
 And so the customer is like, Oh yes, I feel confident about this.
 I've researched I've done my homework.
 And I also know if I didn't get it quite right, the return process.
 And her exchange process is super simple with us.

 Katy Eriks 32:45